UCD-193AB-ws24/expert-mapping-interface/src/backend/etl/README.md

 - **persistExpertProfiles.js**: Main controller for fetching and persisting expert profiles with works and grants to both file storage and Redis cache.
 - **getExpertFeatures.js**: Retrieves cached expert profiles and generates formatted work and grant feature collections, supporting both recent-only (default) and full dataset retrieval.
-- **services/fetchExpertID.js**: Handles the retrieval of all expert IDs from the Aggie Experts API.
 - **services/fetchProfileByID.js**: Fetches detailed information for a specific expert profile, including associated works and grants, with support for paginated data retrieval.
 - **services/expertProfileCache.js**: Oversees the caching and retrieval of expert profiles in Redis, utilizing session-based storage to monitor updates and changes over time.
 - **utils/formatFeatures.js**: Converts expert profiles into structured formats focused on works and grants, establishing relationship mappings between them.